telemersion/telemersive-gateway/README.md

 It also needs a local installation of

 * [Ultragrid](https://www.ultragrid.cz/), an opensource video networking framework with extremely low latency.
+If you want to interface it with NDI, you need also to install the [NDI libraries](https://github.com/CESNET/UltraGrid/wiki/Syphon,-Spout-and-NDI#ndi) for your system.
 * [NatNetThree2OSC](https://github.com/tecartlab/app_NatNetThree2OSC),  an opensource app to convert native [optitrack](https://optitrack.com/software/) tracking data to OSC. (windows only)

-Make sure MaxMSP has read-write access rights on the folders ultragrid and NatNet2OSC reside.
+Make sure MaxMSP has read-write access rights on the folders ultragrid and NatNet2OSC reside in.

 ## Credits